 We focused our audit procedures on those IT systems and controls that are significant for the financial reporting process.
-As the audit procedures over the IT systems require specific expertise, we involved our IT specialists to assist us in performing the audit procedures.
+As the audit procedures over the IT systems require specific expertise, we involved our IT specialists in performing the audit procedures.
 Our audit included, among others, the following procedures:

-- Understanding and assessing the overall IT control environment and the controls in place, including the ones over access to systems and data, and considering the context of work from home, as well as IT system changes.
+- Understanding and assessing the overall IT control environment and the controls in place, including the ones over access to systems and data, as well as IT system changes.
 We tailored our audit approach based on the importance of the system for the financial reporting; - We tested the operating effectiveness of controls over granting access rights to determine if only appropriate users had the ability to create, modify or delete user accounts for the relevant applications; - We tested the operating effectiveness of controls around the development and changes of applications to determine whether these are appropriately authorized, tested and implemented; - We assessed and tested the design and operating effectiveness of the application and IT-dependent controls in the processes relevant to our audit.